mozilla/fx-private-relay/docs/translations.md

 ### Reverting a Translation Commit

 If you commit an update to `privaterelay/locales`, you can remove it with `git rebase`.
 This is a powerful tool that requires deeper understanding of `git`.
-See [About Git][gh-git] for a tutorial, and
-[On undoing, fixing, or removing commits in git][sr-fixup] for a guided experience.
+See [About Git][] for a tutorial, and [On undoing, fixing, or removing commits in git][] for a guided experience.

 The process is: